novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-188.md

 - If you try to hold on to a man too tightly, he'll try to break away.
 Sometimes, you need to let go generously.
 Then he won't hide or lie about things.

-Here, ‘things’ referred to enjoying nightlife or cheating.

 Park Min-sook had said this because it was a bit awkward to mention it directly, and Kim Ah-young, who understood it at once, decided to let Lee Hyun-woo go today.

 And since she had made up her mind, she quickly changed the subject to the U.S. without dragging on the same topic.